A New Nursing Experience

 Aspects of Same-Handed Rooms

-- Nurses will know that on the left side they can find their supplies in the designated nurse server.
+- Nurses know that on the left side they can find their supplies in the designated nurse server.

 The Value of Same-Handed Rooms